David-Wobrock/sqlvalidator/README.md

     print(sql_query.errors)
 ```

-**Warning**: only limited test cases are currently handled by the validation
+**Warning**: only a limited set of validation are implemented.

-_Details_:

-To be implemented yet, but should become the main added-value of this lib.

-Ideally, this package should provide a basic SQL validation:
+## Details about SQL Validation

+Validation contains:
 * not using a missing column
 * existing functions
 * correct aggregations